 The big thing these days seems to be building your own firearm.
 Can you do this?

 Yes (most places in the U.S.), and its not particularly hard.
 But there are some caveats.
 Here are links to my series on this, using the AR-15 as an example.

 Part 3 (Lower parts): http://www.theprepperjournal.com/2017/04/27/building-firearm-part-3-ar-15-lower-parts/

 Part 4 (Upper parts): http://www.theprepperjournal.com/2017/05/08/building-firearm-part-4-ar-15-upper-parts/

-My recommendation for your first build is to get a complete upper pre-built.
-I have written another article on how to build an upper for “advanced” builders, but don’t know where it will be published yet.
+My recommendation for your first build was to get a complete upper pre-built.
+I have written another article on how to build an upper for “advanced” builders:

 For a short term, personal catastrophe, firearms are not always of great benefit.
 For a more widespread, longer term, catastrophe, replenishing your food stocks and defending yourself from those who have snipped the threads holding them to humanity become of significant importance.
 And in some of these cases, there is not much which is more effective than the appropriate firearm.